vidmik/jraytracer/README.md

 # jraytracer

 Simple ray tracer based on [tinyraytracer](https://github.com/ssloy/tinyraytracer).
+This project is distributed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](https://en.wikipedia.org/wiki/WTFPL).

 ## Building